jcanseco/.dotfiles.old/README.md

    ```

    Yes, even though we're using Vim 8, we will still need to install the Python 3 interface for Neovim.

-   If Deoplete was installed prior to Python support being added to Neovim, invoke `:UpdateRemotePlugins`.

 * Clang and Libclang (for Deoplete-Clang and Neomake)